Salomon S/Lab Shift MNC 13

 The Salomon S/Lab Shift MNC was the first of its kind: a backcountry (tech) binding that converts into a traditional downhill setup in ski mode.
 Given the hybrid intent, it’s important to first discuss boot compatibility, which is a bit nuanced but crucial for ensuring a proper release.
 The Shift is an MNC (Multi-Norm Certified) binding, meaning it can fit a variety of ski boots and sole types.
 This includes standard alpine models (ISO 5355) like the Tecnica Mach1 130, backcountry designs (ISO 9523) like the Scarpa Maestrale RS, Walk to Ride (WTR) soles, and GripWalk boots.

 For touring use, the Shift requires a boot with tech toe fittings, which are small holes at each side of the toe that lock into the binding’s front pins and allow the heel to move freely when walking uphill.
-If you anticipate only using the binding at the resort, any boot with a lugged heel and toe will suffice (importantly, models without both heel and toe lugs, like the Dynafit Hoji Pro Tour or Atomic Backland Pro CL, won’t work).
+If you anticipate only using the binding at the resort, any “normed” boot with full-sized heel and toe lugs will suffice (this encompasses most modern freeride designs).
+Importantly, models without both heel and toe lugs—or those with shorter lugs—won’t work, which is more common among ski mountaineering and racing-focused options.
 The toe piece is also height-adjustable to accommodate different norms, and lengthwise, the Shift has a 30-millimeter adjustment range to fit a wide variety of boot sole lengths.
-All told, the Salomon Shift is one of the most versatile bindings on the market for backcountry skiers, resort-goers, and those who like to split their time between the two disciplines.
+All told, the Salomon Shift is one of the most versatile ski bindings on the market for backcountry skiers, resort-goers, and those who like to split their time between the two disciplines.

 With its nearly 4-pound weight and single climbing aid, the Salomon Shift binding might not seem like a great climber on paper.
 But in practice, it’s been surprisingly capable on the skin track.
 For starters, the Shift uses traditional tech toe inserts in walk mode, which allow for natural range of motion and excellent mobility for kick turns and climbing wandering routes.
 And although it only features one climbing bar at 10 degrees (in addition to the natural lift at 2 degrees), I haven’t found this to be too limiting.
 If I’m on an especially steep slope where I need additional leverage, I simply cut more switchbacks.
 I’ve completed multiple full-day tours in the Mount Baker Wilderness with no shortage of ascending and didn’t think twice about the binding, which is high praise.
 All in all, the Shift has proven itself as a capable uphill companion in conditions ranging from icy crud to deep, fresh powder.